elidianesampaiotrabuco/ABNCGReimagined/README.md

-# (CANCELLED) ABNCG: Reimagined
+# (SUCCESSOR SOON) ABNCG: Reimagined

-This project has been cancelled, and will no longer receive updates.
+In March, ABNCG: Reimagined will get its successor, called ABNCG: Reworked.